 Once you’ve got the hang of the simpler tasks, you can turn your hand to bigger and more complicated projects.
 And what project does Max recommend for a first-time upcycler?

-‘I like to go for an upholstered dining chair.
+e to go for an upholstered dining chair.
 It allows you to try many different techniques.
 You can sand it back, paint it, or leave it raw.
 You can learn how to upholster which is an easy process that you can do in fifteen minutes using a cheap staple gun.
 It’s a wonderfully simple, achievable thing, and once you’ve done one you’ll get the bug.’

 So don't give up on that old dining chair, grab some tools, and get creative!